IrtizaNasar/SerialBridge/README.md

 ### 1. Connect Your Arduino

-1. Launch the Arduino Bridge application
+1. Launch the Serial Bridge application
 2. Click "New Connection" to add an Arduino
 3. Select your Arduino's port from the dropdown
 4. Click "Connect"